fabric8io/fabric8/docs/getStarted.md

 You can then use the OpenShift command line tool; the REST API, the OpenShift console or hawtio to work with it.

+#### Running a local docker registry

+If you want to create your own images for your OpenShift environment run

+    cd fabric8/apps
+    openshift kube apply -c registry-config.json

+You will then get a docker registy running on http://localhost:5000.
+You can check if its up and working via http://localhost:5000/v1/_ping
 ### Running a local build of hawtio

 If you want to hack on the code you can [run a local build of hawtio](https://github.com/hawtio/hawtio/blob/master/BUILDING.md#running-hawtio-against-kubernetes--openshift)